kathrynwilkinson/E-Commerce-Routing/README.md

-# E-Commerce-Back-End
+# E-Commerce (back-end only)

 ![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)

-Ready to use, back-end routing for your new e-commerce platform!
+Ready to use, back-end routing for any e-commerce platform!

 ## Table of Contents